Popular (The Weeknd, Playboi Carti and Madonna song): Background

-On May 31, 2023, the Weeknd announced that The Idol, Vol. 1, the accompanying soundtrack for the HBO drama series The Idol due for release on June 30, would include a single by himself, Madonna and Playboi Carti, titled "Popular".
+On May 30, 2022, the Weeknd announced that The Idol, Vol. 1, the accompanying soundtrack for the HBO drama series The Idol due for release on June 30, would include a single by himself, Madonna and Playboi Carti, titled "Popular".
 A snippet of the song was first teased at the 2023 Cannes Film Festival, where the series premiered on May 22, 2023.
 The song was officially released as the soundtrack's second single on June 2.

 Originally a collaboration between only the Weeknd and Playboi Carti, and with a different version prior to Madonna, in an interview with Zane Lowe on Apple Music 1, the Weeknd said "I've always wanted to work with her".
 He continued saying: "She's the ultimate co-sign for this song, for this album, and for this TV show.
 And you'll hear more of her in the show as well too.
 She is the ultimate pop star".

 On January 26, 2024, after seeing a resurgence in commercial performance, an EP with multiple versions of the single was released.
 Playboi Carti continued to use this song in a sample in his 2025 album, Music on the track "Evil J0rdan".

 Composition

-"Popular" is a midtempo R&B song, whose lyrics give allusion to the "allure and pitfalls of fame and fortune" referring to a woman that “will do anything to achieve celebrity status".
+"Popular" is a midtempo R&B song, whose lyrics give allusion to the "allure and pitfalls of fame and fortune" referring to a woman who "will do anything to achieve celebrity status".
 Starr Bowenbank from Billboard called the song a "slinky track", laden with "booming synth instrumentals and plinking percussion" reminiscent of early 2000s R&B urban pop.